luoyetx/deep-landmark/README.md

 ### View Trainging Logs

-I have modified [Caffe](https://github.com/luoyetx/caffe.git) source code to log the test loss over every test, and I write `view_loss.py` to plot the loss, all log file are under `log` so as plot.
+I have modified Caffe source code to log the test loss over every test, and I write `view_loss.py` to plot the loss, all log file are under `log` so as plot.
 If the loss plot is unusual, retraining the CNN model is needed.

 ### Models

-All model files are under `model`, we can modify `*.template` file to change the caffe model for every level.
+All model files are under `model`, we can modify `*.template` file to change the caffe network structure for every level.

 ### Results